dpshade/permaweb-glossary/docs/BUGS.md

 Some layout issues on very small mobile devices (<350px width).

 **Symptoms:**
-- Search input may overflow container
+- Search input could overflow container.
-- Random term tags can break layout
+- Random term tags could break layout.

-- Navigation buttons may be too small
+**Solution:**
+- The main layout, search container, and results display have been significantly improved with `flexbox` and `vh` units for better viewport fitting on mobile devices.
+- The random terms container is now hidden when search results are displayed, preventing layout conflicts.

 ---

 ### 5. Error Message Improvements
-**Status:** Open
+**Status:** In Progress
 **Priority:** Low
-**Component:** Error Handling
+**Component:** Error Handling & CSS

 **Description:**
 Generic error messages don't provide enough context for users when network or data loading fails.

+**Latest Updates (July 2025):**
+- CSS styles for a standardized error state and retry button (`.error-state`, `.retry-button`) have been implemented.
+- This provides the foundation for displaying more user-friendly error messages.

 **Improvement Needed:**
-- More specific error messages
+- Integrate the new styles to show specific error messages.
-- Retry mechanisms
+- Implement retry mechanisms in the JavaScript logic.
-- Offline indicators
+- Add offline indicators.

 ---